WasteExpo is part of the Informa Markets Division of Informa PLC

 Speakers:

-Maria Frizzell, CEO, Schaefer Plastics North America
+Maria Frizzell, President, Schaefer Plastics North America

 Patti Hamilton, Vice President, Brand & Culture, Coastal Waste & Recycling